akashprabu/ExamMonitor/README.md

-# examination-application
+# Examination-Application
-this is an online based examination application
+This is an online based examination application

 #Versions of online examination system